linkerd/linkerd2/controller/api/destination/LOAD_TEST_PLAN.md

    destination controller in the source cluster uses the multicluster extension to read remote cluster metadata and present a unified view to clients.

+3. **Single-cluster multicluster testing**: Services can be configured with multicluster annotations (`mirror.linkerd.io/exported: "true"`) to exercise the federated resolution path without requiring a second cluster.
+This simplifies initial testing while still validating multicluster code paths.

-3. **Target cluster has no Linkerd**: For federated tests, the target cluster only runs plain Kubernetes resources.
+4. **Target cluster has no Linkerd** (two-cluster mode): For full federated tests with separate clusters, the target cluster only runs plain Kubernetes resources.
 The churn controller runs there to manipulate workloads.

-4. **Single binary, multiple subcommands**: Both churn and client controllers are subcommands of a single `dst-load-controller` binary for easier versioning and packaging.
+5. **Single binary, multiple subcommands**: Both churn and client controllers are subcommands of a single `dst-load-controller` binary for easier versioning and packaging.

+6. **Helm chart creates static resources, controller scales dynamically**: The Helm chart creates all Services and Deployments with appropriate labels and annotations.
+The churn controller's job is simplified to only patching `spec.replicas` on existing Deployments, simulating autoscaler behavior.

-5. **Controllers are workload executors, not cluster managers**: Following the pattern of tools like k6, the controllers assume clusters already exist and are properly configured.
+7. **Controllers are workload executors, not cluster managers**: Following the pattern of tools like k6, the controllers assume clusters already exist and are properly configured.
 They focus solely on executing their specific workload (generating churn or client load).